-Customer (i) must use the Software, Services, Equipment and/or the Documentation for its internal security purposes, or for the internal security purposes of Customer’s Affiliates purchasing Services pursuant to this this MSA and (ii) must not, for itself, any Affiliate of Customer or any third party: (a) sell, rent, license, assign, distribute, or transfer any of the Products; (b) decipher, decompile, disassemble, reconstruct, translate, reverse engineer, or discover any source code of the Software; (c) copy any Software or Documentation, except that Customer may make a reasonable number of backup copies of the Software (to the extent applicable) or copies of Documentation for its internal use (provided Customer reproduces on such copies all proprietary notices of SecureWorks or its suppliers); or (d) remove from any Software, Documentation or Equipment any language or designation indicating its confidential nature or the proprietary rights of SecureWorks or its suppliers.
-In addition, Customer will not, and will not permit third parties to, (I) use any Software or Equipment for resale or re-bundling of the Services on a time-sharing, outsourcing, service bureau, hosting, application service provider or managed service provider basis; (II) alter any aspect of any Software or Equipment; or (III) except as permitted under Section 14.1, assign, transfer, distribute, or otherwise provide access to any of the Products to any third party or otherwise use any Product with or for the benefit of any third party.
+Customer (i) must use the Services and Products for its internal security purposes, or for the internal security purposes of Customer’s Affiliates purchasing Services pursuant to this this MSA and (ii) must not, for itself, any Affiliate of Customer or any third party: (a) sell, rent, license, assign, distribute, or transfer any of the Products, except as permitted under Section 12.1; (b) decipher, decompile, disassemble, reconstruct, translate, reverse engineer, or discover any source code of the Software; (c) copy any Software or Documentation, except that Customer may make a reasonable number of backup copies of the Software (to the extent applicable) or copies of Documentation for its internal use (provided Customer reproduces on such copies all proprietary notices of SecureWorks or its suppliers); or (d) remove from any Software, Documentation or Equipment any language or designation indicating its confidential nature or the proprietary rights of SecureWorks or its suppliers.
+In addition, Customer will not, and will not permit third parties to, (I) use any Software or Equipment for resale or re-bundling of the Services on a time-sharing, outsourcing, service bureau, hosting, application service provider or managed service provider basis; (II) alter any aspect of any Software or Equipment; or (III) except as permitted under Section 12.1, assign, transfer, distribute, or otherwise provide access to any of the Products to any third party or otherwise use any Product with or for the benefit of any third party.

 This Section 5 will survive any expiration or termination of this MSA.